 In Raman spectroelectrochemistry (Rama SEC), vibrational information is used to gauge the strength of chemical bonds within molecules, between molecules, and at electrode surfaces.

 Raman spectroelectrochemistry is often the method of choice for analysing the structure of materials.
-It can be used for 2D materials (including carbon materials such as graphite or graphene), nanostrutures such as carbon nanotubes, and fullerenes.
+It can be used for 2D materials (including carbon materials such as graphite or graphene), nanostructures such as carbon nanotubes, and fullerenes.
 It can also be used to probe information about crystalline or amorphous structures, and you can obtain crystallite size from the shift and shape of vibration modes.
 In battery research, Raman SEC can be used to determine the state and quality of nanostructured battery materials and lithium content.

 If you are analysing self-assembled monolayers, you can use Raman spectroelectrochemistry to obtain information on the orientation of molecules on the surface of electrodes [10].